MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

-Here I use use R to create a correlation matrix.
+Here I use {{< icon name="r-project" pack="fab" >}} to create a correlation matrix.
 This feature can help us quickly visualize the strongest relationships.
 What we see: